LinwoodDev/Butterfly/docs/docs/README.md

 Butterfly is a note taking up that is aiming for unified experience across devices.
 Butterfly's approach is for minimalistic view of the drawing canvas while maximizing the user's control over the app.

 ## Getting started

-> You can use the sidebar to navigate quicly through the wiki.
+> You can use the sidebar to navigate quickly through the wiki.

 To start working on the app you have two options:
 1. [Downloads](/downloads) the app version that is appropriate for your platform (Butterfly can run on most mobile, desktop, and web platfroms).